GUIDE TO RECYCLING & COMPOSTING AT SPECIAL EVENTS

 Food donations: Napa Valley Food Bank – (707) 253-6128 (the Good Samaritan Law protects you by limiting food donor liability).
 Click here for more options.

 Buy recycled-content products: check the directory here.

-Buy compostable products: check with you local restaurant supply distributer or look online.
+Buy compostable products: check with you local restaurant supply distributor or look online.
 Online options include: www.greenhome.com, www.greenearthofficesupply.com, www.excellentpackaging.com, www.worldcentric.org, www.greenisgreeninc.com

 Zero Waste Event Tip: If your event includes food composting collection, you can use compostable cups – they look and perform just like plastic…but they’re made of corn instead.
 Buy them at local stores or one of the sites listed above.
 For other events, use clear PET(#1) plastic cups, which can be recycled in the blue bins.
 Better yet…consider using real glassware instead of disposable cups.

-Use compostable paper or bio-plastic products instead of Styrofoam or petroleum-based plastics – check out the event product links above.
+Use compostable paper or other compostable products instead of Styrofoam or petroleum-based plastics – check out the event product links above.

 Email us for more tips on how to successfully implement composting collection at your event.

 NRWS composts over 2000 lbs. of crab shells from Napa Crab Feeds each winter!